November 28th, 2023

 - The Vizcaya Museum and Gardens: Built in the early 1900s, this Italian villa was the home of millionaire and executive James Deering.
 Now a National Historic Landmark, visit this mansion and garden full of antiques and history.

-- The Venetian Pool in Coral Gables: Only $20 for the whole day, take a dip and cool down in this beautiful Mediterranean-inspired pool.
-There are even waterfalls!
+- The Venetian Pool in Coral Gables: Only $20 for the whole day; take a dip and cool down in this beautiful Mediterranean-inspired pool.
+There are even waterfalls.

 - Zoo Miami: The oldest and largest zoo in Florida, this zoo is a cage-free animal experience featuring over 750 acres and 3,000 animals to admire.

-Prepare to party.
+Prepare to Party

 Two words: Happy hour.
 Miami is perhaps the most renowned for its party and nightlife scene.
-If you love dance halls, intimate lounges, hip rooftop bars, and hot nightclubs then Miami is the city for you.
-There is always a party to attend at any hour of the day and a club to dance the night away at.
-Not only are the clubs a place to have fun but they are the perfect spot to meet new people.
+If you love dance halls, intimate lounges, hip rooftop bars, and hot nightclubs, then Miami is the city for you.
+There is always a party to attend and something fun to do at any hour of the day and a club to dance the night away at.
+Not only are the clubs a place to have fun, but they are the perfect spot to meet new people.

-- Basement Miami Beach: Found inside the Edition Hotel, Basement is a bar, dance club, bowling alley, and skating rink all in one.
+- Basement Miami Beach: Found inside the Edition Hotel, the Basement is a bar, dance club, bowling alley, and skating rink all in one.

-Pay attention to the weather.
+Pay Attention to the Weather

-Summer is known to belong but keep in mind that the muggy rainy season is from June through September.
-The downside of all of this amazing weather is that Miami is prone to flooding.
+Summer is known to belong, but remember that the muggy rainy season is from June through September.
+The downside of this amazing weather is that Miami is prone to flooding.
 Due to the rising sea levels and large amounts of rainfall during the rainy season, residents, unfortunately, always have to live with the risk of flooding.
-When buying your new home in Miami it might be a good idea to avoid moving to a flood zone.
-And If you choose to buy real estate close to the water, do not underestimate good homeowners insurance.
+When buying your new home in Miami, avoiding moving to a flood zone might be a good idea.
+If you buy real estate close to the water, do not underestimate good homeowners insurance.

 Miami is also the destination for some of the most well-known fashion events showcasing local and international designers.
-Miami Fashion Week and Miami Swim Week are some of the most highly anticipated events happening in the city for the fashion industry.
-If you are a fashionista at heart then you will love shopping at the one-of-a-kind boutiques and luxurious shops.
-For all of your designer needs check out some of these Miami upscale shops and high-end boutiques:
+Miami Fashion Week and Miami Swim Week are some of the most highly anticipated events in the city for the fashion industry.
+If you are a fashionista, you will love shopping at the unique boutiques and luxurious shops.
+For all of your designer needs, check out some of these Miami upscale shops and high-end boutiques:

 - Miami Design District: This Miami shopping district spans a few blocks and features designer labels such as Dior, Prada, Max Mara, and Fendi.